-What priorities should drive U.S. policy toward Russia?
+What priorities should guide U.S. policy toward Russia?

-U.S. relations with Russia have entered a new phase.
-Russia has emerged from the turmoil it experienced after the Soviet Union fell and is claiming a new role in international relations, a role that has led to disagreements with the United States.
-Russia has sought to assert its own course in the world and reestablish its international influence.
+Sixth edition.
+May 2023.
+(Previously titled Russia’s Transformation.) – U.S. relations with Russia are entering a new phase.
+Russia’s invasion of Ukraine has provoked the most lethal war in Europe since the Second World War.
+Russia is seeking to assert its own course in the world and reestablish its international influence.
 How the United States should handle this evolving relationship is an open question.
-Russia’s Transformation: Challenges for U.S. Policy is designed to help students consider this important issue.
+Russia and the United States: Perspectives from History—Choices for Today is designed to help students consider this important issue.
 The unit is divided into three parts.
 Each part includes:

 • Student readings